Skip to content

 Alternative Breaks experiences can be emotionally and mentally exhausting.
 All participants are encouraged to take steps to keep themselves safe and work toward wellness prior to, during, and after the Alternative Break.

-Additionally, we recognize that many folx of marginalized identities are asked—or even expect ourselves—to take on additional emotional labor and serve as a source of education on oppression for folx who do not share the same identities or similar experiences.
+Additionally, we recognize that many folx are asked—or even expect ourselves—to take on additional emotional labor and serve as a source of education for folx who do not share the same or similar experiences.
 In all stages of the program, we're honored to hear from any participants and leaders who wish to share their stories with us or their peers—but we expect it from no one.
 Our stories are ours to share and withhold as we determine for ourselves.
-All participants are encouraged to consider their own identities and experiences as they approach the topic of their Alternative Break to decide for themselves if they're at a stage where they can engage safely and meaningfully with that topic.
+All participants are encouraged to consider their own experiences as they approach the topic of their Alternative Break to decide for themselves if they're at a stage where they can engage safely and meaningfully with that topic.

 Below we share information and possible preparations that all students can consider regarding their mental and emotional wellness on an Alternative Breaks experience.